foxcube3/AI1/README.md

 Notes
 - End-of-word marker </w> is used internally during training/encoding to avoid merges across word boundaries; it’s not exposed in the final tokens.
-- The decode method returns a space-joined string of tokens (baseline), which is adequate for many modeling pipelines but not intended for perfect text reconstruction.
+- Human-readable decode: BPETokenizer.decode now applies a lightweight heuristic detokenizer to reinsert spaces and normalize punctuation so assistant/chatbot outputs read naturally.
+It’s still not intended for perfect text reconstruction, but is much more readable than raw subwords.
 - vocab_size is an approximate target; actual number of merges learned depends on available frequent pairs and min_frequency.
 - Embedding OOV policy: tokens not present in vocab map to an internal <unk> index with its own embedding vector.
 This does not modify the saved vocab file.